 You Can’t Be Politically Correct & Prophetically Correct

-By exposing their penchant for cultural trends rather than the black and white, nut-and-bolt realities of the Bible, (in itself symptomatic of at least stage-one infection by the highly-contagious spirit coursing through the veins of British culture and the British Church), the young whippersnapper had unwittingly revealed their enchantment with the political narratives of the demonic.
+By exposing their penchant for cultural trends rather than the black and white, nut-and-bolt realities of the Bible, the young whippersnapper had unwittingly revealed their enchantment with the political narratives of the demonic.

 In the very same week that a widely-respected, conservative Christian ministry were bullied into offering an apology via Twitter because of a mental-health-related tweet that, out of context, caused offence in some pockets of the squeamish Church, the truth dawned on me that we can not be politically correct and also prophetically correct.